matkowsky/Hamas-Video-Impact-Research/README.md

 - International diplomatic efforts had a polarizing effect on public sentiment.

 ## License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under CC BY 4.0 - see the LICENSE file for details.